- Starter

 EDI Format Connector

-The EDI Format connector is ideal for small to medium-sized EDI files (up to 100 MB).
+The EDI Format connector is ideal for small to medium-sized EDI files (up to 100 KB).
 This connector is optimized for workflows that involve manageable file sizes and simpler transformations, especially with the drag-and-drop UI to streamline data mapping.
 For larger files or batch processing, consider using the X12 Format connector for better performance.

 Supported EDI Dialects: The EDI Format connector supports X12, EDIFACT, NCPDP, and VDA.
 It also accommodates HL7 versions, though for HL7 data, it’s recommended to use the dedicated HL7 2.x and HL7 FHIR connectors.